iopipe/iopipe-python/README.md

 We also have an [example app](https://github.com/iopipe/iopipe-python/tree/master/acceptance/serverless-layers) using layers with Serverless.
 It also demonstrates how to use layers without a code change.

+**NEW:** We have also released a [Serverless Plugin](https://www.github.com/iopipe/serverless-iopipe-layers) to do all this for you automatically.

 ## Framework Integration

 IOpipe integrates with popular serverless frameworks.
 See below for examples.
 If you don't see a framework you'd like to see supported, please create an issue.